 Once all dental work is completed, your pet may be given an antibiotic and an anti-inflammatory injection, the anaesthetic gas is turned off, and your pet is allowed to wake up.
 Pets are generally able to go home on the same day.

-Brush your pet's teeth daily.
-This is the best form of dental hygiene for long-term prevention of dental disease.
-Here are some tips we recommend:
+Daily brushing is the best form of dental hygiene for long-term prevention of dental disease.

-- Start when your pet is at a young age so they become used to the process.
+- Start when your pet is at a young age so they become used to the process - but it's never too late to start!

-- Ask us about pet toothbrushes and pet toothpaste.
+- Ask us about pet toothbrushes and pet toothpaste - do not use human toothpaste formulas as these can be toxic

 - With caution, feed your pet raw and meaty bones.
 You'll need to ensure bones are suitable for your pet.
 Please ask for advice before giving your pet a bone.
 Some bones may cause harm.